cjgdev/midi-markdown/docs/cli-reference/check.md

 ## Description

-The `check` command performs **syntax-only validation** of MML files - the fastest way to catch typos and syntax errors without full semantic validation.
+The `check` command performs **syntax-only validation** of MMD files - the fastest way to catch typos and syntax errors without full semantic validation.

 **Key Difference**: `check` only verifies that your file can be **parsed**, not that it's valid MIDI.

 **What check does**:
-1. Parse MML file with Lark grammar
+1. Parse MMD file with Lark grammar
 2. Verify syntax structure (brackets, commands, timing format)
 3. Report parse errors immediately